2007 Pan American Games: Mascot

-The character reflects the main characteristics of the host city and harmonizes with the graphic work developed for the logo and the visual identity of both Games.
+The character reflects the main characteristics of the host city (call as "harmonic diversity between humanity and nature") and harmonizes with the graphic work developed for the logo and the visual identity of both Games.
 The name was chosen through popular voting by Internet, cellular phone messages and public ballot boxes placed around the main Brazilian cities, causing great commotion.
 Over 1.2 million people participated in the election, and the name Cauê received almost half of the votes.

 Traditionally used in large sport events, the mascot figure serves the purpose of cheering the event, enforcing the playful aspect of sports and captivating spectators and athletes.
 The mascot's main choice is to transmit messages of peace, respect to the environment, friendship and brotherhood, which are intrinsic values to the Olympic Movement.

 Torch relay

 The 2007 Pan American Games torch relay was a 39-day torch run, from June 5 to July 13, 2007, held prior to the games.
 On June 4, the torch was lit at the torch lighting ceremony in Teotihuacán, Mexico.
-The flame was then taken by a Brazilian Air Force craft to Santa Cruz Cabrália, Bahia, Brazil, where the torch relay began.
+The flame was then taken by a Brazilian Air Force craft to Porto Seguro Airport and an indigenous welcome ceremony was held in Santa Cruz Cabrália, Bahia, Brazil, where the torch relay began.

+Parapan American Games

 Opening ceremony

 The Opening Ceremony of the XV Pan American Games took place on July 13, 2007.
 Approximately 90,000 people packed Rio de Janeiro's Maracanã Stadium for the occasion.
 The ceremony included a cast of 7,000 and a multimillion-dollar budget, being produced by Scott Givens.
 Over 800 people were part of the creative and production teams working on the Opening Ceremony, Team Welcome Ceremonies, Sports Production, the presentation of 2,252 medals, Sports Production, the Closing Ceremony and ParaPan ceremonies.

 The show began at 05:30 pm (local time, UTC-3) and lasted for two and a half hours.
 The theme of the show was based on the theme of the Rio 2007 Games: Viva Essa Energia (Share the Energy) and the oath of the athletes was performed by Brazilian Taekwondo athlete Natália Falavigna.
 Also, a very abbreviated version of the Olympic Anthem was played.

 Contrary to plan, the games were not opened by Brazil's head of state, President Luiz Inácio Lula da Silva, but by the head of the Brazilian Olympic Committee, Carlos Nuzman.
 Prior to the official opening, Lula had been constantly booed whenever the in-stadium camera showed his image or when his name was mentioned.